danielbgjv/eupreciso-developers/README.md

 ## Licença

-A documentação está disponível sob a licença [MIT License](LICENSE).
+A documentação está disponível sob a licença [Apache License, Version 2.0](LICENSE).

 ## Contato